 Rubella, also called German measles, is a contagious infection caused by a virus.
 It usually causes a mild illness with a fine, red rash over most of the body, swollen glands, and low fever.

 Rubella is not common in the United States because most children are vaccinated (immunized) against it.
 Most people who get rubella are young adults who have not been vaccinated.
 A person can develop immunity to rubella by having the disease or being vaccinated.

 Rubella is a mild illness in adults.
-But if a woman gets rubella during pregnancy, her baby is at risk for birth defects, such as heart defects, deafness, and cataracts.
+But if a person gets rubella during pregnancy, the baby is at risk for birth defects, such as heart defects, deafness, and cataracts.
 The illness can also result in miscarriage or stillbirth.
-The earlier the infection occurs in a woman's pregnancy, the greater the risk that her baby will have severe defects.
-Women who are not immune to rubella should be vaccinated before becoming pregnant.
+The earlier the infection occurs in a pregnancy, the greater the risk that the baby will have severe defects.
+People who are not immune to rubella should be vaccinated before becoming pregnant.

-Current as of: August 21, 2019
+Current as of: October 31, 2022

-Adam Husney, MD - Family Medicine & John Pope, MD, MPH - Pediatrics & Kathleen Romito, MD - Family Medicine & Christine Hahn, MD - Infectious Disease, Epidemiology
+Adam Husney MD - Family Medicine & John Pope MD - Pediatrics & Kathleen Romito MD - Family Medicine & Christine Hahn MD - Epidemiology